You always have power in any challenging situation you find yourself

 P – Pursue your values: Remember your values and find a way to act on them.

 When you’re clear about your values, it gives you a foundation to return to.
-It can help you with your ‘powerful pause’.
+This reminds you that you always have power.

 Remember what is important to you.
-Then it’s easier to make choices from your heart – with love, kindness and authenticity, for example.
+Then it’s easier to make choices from your heart – with love, kindness and authenticity.

 This simple shift in thinking allows you to still maintain a sense of power – you may not like a situation but you are choosing your thoughts carefully around it.